richardoravkin/Database-Systems-Implementation/README.md

 In case you want to run this on proper data, make sure to disable printing by modifying the code.
 Otherwise the performance will be slower.

 The code was tested on a dataset where relations were of size 10-60MB.
-Files which are much larger than this could potentially significantly slow down the performance.
+Files which are much larger than this could potentially slow down the performance.